Kriz182/extension-explore-assistant/README.md

 ## Setup
 ### 1. ML GENERATE TEXT BigQuery

 This section describes how to set up the Gen AI endpoint for the Explore Assistant.
 TLDR; We use BigQuery ML GENERATE TEXT function that laverages text-bison to generate Looker's Query URL.

+Refer this this example on how to set it up in Looker : **[Looker Model Using BQ ML GENERATE TEXT](https://github.com/Kriz182/explore-assistant-model)**

 #### Getting Started for Development